Malolpv/lend_buddy/README.md

 # Lend Buddy

+Lended items management app.
-Lended items multi-platform management app coded using flutter
+This project is a  multi-platform app developped using flutter.

 ## Getting Started